 Then the drubbings resumed.
 2005 marked Urban Meyer’s arrival in Gainesville, and he welcomed himself to the rivalry by destroying FSU 34-7 in Gainesville.
-Florida was actually out gained by 50 yards, but four FSU turnovers removed any possibility of the Seminoles winning the game.
-The 21-14 win in Tallahassee the ensuing year was nice- ugly as it was, it was a win- but the three games from 2007-2009 were exponentially more enjoyable.
+Florida was actually outgained by 50 yards, but a blocked field goal that Reggie Lewis returned 53 yards for a touchdown and four FSU turnovers removed any possibility of the Seminoles winning the game.
+The 21-14 win in Tallahassee the ensuing year was satisfying enough- ugly as it was, it was a win- but the three games from 2007-2009 were exponentially more enjoyable.
 The Gators sledgehammered the Seminoles by scores of 45-12 in 2007, 45-15 in 2008 and 37-10 in 2009; insert your FSU fans can’t do math joke here, but that’s a composite score of 127-37 over those three years.
 FSU was nothing more than Tim Tebow’s punching bag, surrendering 14 touchdowns, nearly 1,000 yards and seemingly half of the garnet paint in their end zone to the Gators’ Mr. Everything.
 Along the way, Florida won a pair of national championships in 2006 and 2008, making life even more fun.

 And while we’re on the subject, the 2005 and 2009 games weren’t as close as those scores suggest.
 In each game, FSU scored a touchdown against Florida’s backups when the outcome of the game was no longer in doubt.
 This is what I meant back in the “Huff the Magic Quarterback” game.
 FSU is great at scoring touchdowns when nobody cares if they score touchdowns and/or when scoring touchdowns are wholly irrelevant in the grand scheme of things and have no chance of impacting the game’s outcome.
 But consolation touchdowns were all they had against Florida during this time frame.
 Unfortunately, that hasn’t held true since.

-And now we come to the 2012 game, the last game that’s any fun for Gator fans to talk about.
-Florida took advantage of a bunch of turnovers to take a 13-0 lead- which quickly vanished as the Seminoles ran off 20 straight points.
+The 2012 game may have just been a mean tease, but thankfully the Gators pulled it out and avoided the ultimate ignobility of going 0-for-the-Jimbo Fisher era.
+Florida took advantage of a bunch of turnovers to take a 13-0 lead, but to continue the pattern of the previous two years, that lead quickly vanished as the Seminoles ran off 20 straight points.
 After the Gators finally got back on track with a field goal, FSU then launched another drive and appeared poised to put the game away.
 But with 11:15 left in the game, Antonio Morrison nearly killed a scrambling EJ Manuel and knocked the ball loose.
 Florida recovered, Mike Gillislee scored a touchdown on the very next play and the rout was on.
 Florida scored 24 unanswered to shock FSU and win going away.
 But cue the consolation touchdown thing once more; Florida’s 37-26 win was more lopsided than that score suggests, as Manuel dove into the end zone with zeroes across the clock, leading to Jaylen Watkins masquerading as the official and signaling “touchdown” with his arms while Louchiez Purifoy mockingly pointed at the scoreboard